wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - Updated to be compatible with the new command based framework and PID Controller.

    - Due to the major changes in templates, RobotBuilder will not accept a save file from a previous year.
 You must regenerate the yaml save file and export to a new directory.
+   - A version of RobotBuilder that still exports to the old command based framework has included with the installer and is called RobotBuilder-Old

 - C++: use uniform initialization of objects in header
 - C++: fix case of includes so that code compiles on case-sensitive filesystems